On Arrival

 Accommodation

-BROWNS can arrange your accommodation through our Student Apartments or homestay arrangements.
+BROWNS can arrange your accommodation through our Student Apartments, Student House or homestay arrangements.
 Simply contact our Admissions Office or your Representative Agent to make these arrangements.

 Packing Essentials